YuuichiNakamura/nuttx-task-tracer-doc/NuttXTaskTracer.md

 ```

 ### **trace irq**
-Configure the filter of interrupt trace.
+Configure the filter of the interrupt trace.
 ```
 trace irq [{+|-}<irqnum>...]
 ```